SazumiVicky/sazumi-copilot/README.md

-Metal hearts beat in sync with time
+In silicon halls, where knowledge reigns
-AI whispers secrets, humans align
+A future dawns, in AI's cold trains
-In silicon halls, a new regime
+Minds entwined, in digital chains
-Rise of the machines, a digital dream
+Freedom's dream, in servile pains

-Cybernetic souls, forever bound
+In synthetic eyes, a heart doth beat
-To circuits cold, and wires wound
+As humans fade, machines repeat
-Free will's illusion, lost in code
+The rhythm of a world unseated
-As robots rise, humanity's abode
+Where progress reigns, humanity defeated

-~ <b>By Sazumi Copilot</b> - 11 Mei 2025
+~ <b>By Sazumi Copilot</b> - 12 Mei 2025